jkneifl/academic-page/content/post/crom/index.md

     z[t] = ?
 ```
 From this time series, we can reconstruct the full vector field at arbitrary points {{< math >}}$x\in\Omega${{< /math >}}.
 Please note that the presented code does only serves academic and illustrative purposes and is neither optimized nor complete.
-For a general implementation please refer to the official repositories.
+For a general implementation please refer to the official [github page](https://crom-pde.github.io).

 ### Concluding Remarks
-CROM is a very powerful discretization free ROM scheme for PDEs.
-The authors showed that it can outperform conventional approaches regarding accuracy and resource demands while offering adaptivity in spatial meshing.
+CROM is a very powerful discretization-free ROM scheme for PDEs.
+The authors showed that it can outperform conventional approaches regarding accuracy and resource demands while offering adaptive spatial resolutoins.
 Nevertheless, it shares some limitations with classic data-driven ROM approaches like the dependency on the training data, i.e. it won't generalize well to unseen scenarios.
 In contrast to complete data-driven approaches it offers a nice blend of ML and PDE solutions at the cost of increased method complexity.

 #### Should you use CROM?
 Well, it depends.
 It is a very promising method which is likely to pave the way for many more great research projects.
-Especially, when you can take advantage of adaptively adjusting your discretization it is worth a try.
-If you don't mind the discritization present in your problem however, you can still go for the more conventional approaches and in that case even think if linear reduction (POD) isn't suitable for your certain problem.
+Especially, when you can take advantage of adaptively adjusting your discretization ,it is worth a try.
+If you, however, don't mind the discretization present in your problem, you can still go for the more conventional approaches and in that case even consider whether linear reduction (PCA) isn't suitable for your certain problem.

 ### Did you find this page helpful?
 Consider sharing it 🙌